to-fmak/to-fmak/README.md

 - 🌆 Based in Japan

 ### 📝 Experience
-- Experience in designing and building infrastructure environments using AWS (servers, networks, databases, log & resource monitoring, automation, etc.)
+- Skilled in designing and building infrastructure environments on AWS, including servers, networks, databases, logging, resource monitoring, and automation.
-- Experience with container orchestration services (Amazon ECS, Tencent Kubernetes Engine) and CI/CD pipelines (AWS Code series, Jenkins, Github Actions)
+- Proficient in container orchestration services like Amazon ECS and Tencent Kubernetes Engine, as well as CI/CD pipelines using AWS CodePipeline, Jenkins, and GitHub Actions.
-- Experience in creating automation scripts using Python and Shell scripting
+- Experienced in creating automation scripts with Python and Shell.
-- Experience with IaC tools and configuration management tools such as AWS CloudFormation, Terraform, and Ansible
+- Extensive experience with Infrastructure as Code (IaC) tools, particularly in Terraform, including designing reusable modules, refactoring codebases, establishing development best practices, and creating strategies for version upgrades.
+Also proficient with AWS CloudFormation and Ansible for infrastructure automation and configuration management.
-- Experience in operating and troubleshooting systems built on multi-cloud platforms (AWS, Tencent Cloud)
+- Hands-on experience operating and troubleshooting systems across multi-cloud platforms, including AWS and Tencent Cloud.
-- Experience collaborating with overseas teams using English and Chinese
+- Skilled in API development on Google Cloud Platform (GCP), leveraging services like Cloud Functions, API Gateway, Cloud Storage, and Vertex AI to build scalable, efficient, and intelligent solutions.
-- Experience in proposing and implementing automation to improve design and work efficiency
+- Experienced in developing serverless applications with AWS Lambda, DynamoDB, and IoT Core.
-- Experience in developing serverless applications using AWS Lambda, DynamoDB, and IoT Core
+- Strong ability to collaborate with international teams, communicating effectively in both English and Chinese.
-- Experience in developing APIs using GCP
+- Proven track record in proposing and implementing automation solutions to improve design processes and work efficiency.
-- Experience in producing outputs for external audiences and writing technical blogs
+- Capable of creating technical content for external audiences, including writing detailed technical blogs.

 ---